nadeemohc/gandalf_bot/README.md

 - **Ollama** for providing the LLM model
 - **Django** for being an excellent web framework

+## Video Presentation

+Check out the video presentation of the Gandalf Bot on YouTube: [Your YouTube Video Link Here](https://youtu.be/sCRTvr36ezk)

 Feel free to modify any sections to better reflect your project and its specific requirements.